brmeyer/artificer/artificer-demos/artificer-demos-custom-artifact-builder/README.md

 To run the demo, you will need to supply valid user credentials.
 You can do this by passing the following properties using -D:

-* sramp.auth.username - sets the BASIC auth username to use during the demo
+* artificer.auth.username - sets the BASIC auth username to use during the demo
-* sramp.auth.password - sets the BASIC auth password to use during the demo
+* artificer.auth.password - sets the BASIC auth password to use during the demo

 In short, it might look something like this:

-	$ mvn -Pdemo -Dsramp.auth.username=admin -Dsramp.auth.password=MYPASSWORD clean test
+	$ mvn -Pdemo -Dartificer.auth.username=admin -Dartificer.auth.password=MYPASSWORD clean test

 *Note* - the demo expects/assumes the S-RAMP Atom API endpoint to be located at: